The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Finding the endpoints exactly

-\begin{method}$\,$ \begin{itemize} \item {\bf Input: } A site $p$ and a unit vector $\theta$; \item {\bf Output: } the endpoint $p+T(\theta,p)\theta$. \end{itemize} \begin{enumerate} \item Shoot a ray from $p$ in the direction of $\theta$ and stop it at a point $y$ which is either in the region $X$ but outside the cell of $p$, or it is the intersection of the ray with the boundary of the region.
-If $y$ is chosen to be outside the cell, then go to Step \eqref{item:CloseNeighbor}.
-Otherwise, let $L$ be the boundary line on which $y$ is located; \item check whether $y$ is in the cell, e.g., by comparing $d(y,p)$ to $d(y,a)$ for any other site $a$, possibly with enhancements which allow to reduce the number of distance comparisons; \item if $y$ is in the cell, then $y$ is the endpoint and $L$ is the bisecting line.
-The calculation along the ray is complete; \item otherwise, $d(y,a)<d(y,p)$ for some site $a$.
-Let $CloseNeighbor:=a$; \item find the point of intersection (call it $u$) between the given ray and the bisecting line $L$ between $p$ and $CloseNeighbor$.
+\begin{method}$\,$ \begin{itemize} \item {\bf Input: } A site $p$ and a unit vector $\theta$; \item {\bf Output: } the endpoint $p+T(p,\theta)\theta$. \end{itemize} \begin{enumerate} \item Shoot a ray from $p$ in the direction of $\theta$ and stop it at a point $y$ which is either in the region $X$ but outside the cell of $p$ (see Method \bref{method:EndpointImproved} below), or it is the intersection of the ray with the boundary of the region (see Remark \bref{rem:tCompute} below).
+If $y$ is chosen to be outside the cell, then go to Step \beqref{item:CloseNeighbor}.
+Otherwise, let $L$ be the boundary line of $X$ on which $y$ is located; \item check whether $y$ is in the cell, e.g., by comparing $d(y,p)$ to $d(y,a)$ for any other site $a$, possibly with enhancements which allow to reduce the number of distance comparisons; \item if $y$ is in the cell, then $y$ is the endpoint (and $L$ is a bisector line, unless $L$ is a boundary line); the calculation along the ray is complete; \item otherwise, $d(y,a)<d(y,p)$ for some site $a$.
+Let $CloseNeighbor:=a$; \item find the point of intersection (call it $w$) between the given ray and the bisector line $L$ between $p$ and $CloseNeighbor$.
 This intersection is always nonempty.
-The line $L$ is easily found because it is vertical to the vector $p-CloseNeighbor$ and passes via the point $(p+CloseNeighbor)/2$; \item let $y:=u$; go to Step \eqref{item:InCell}. \end{enumerate} \end{method} \begin{remark} The correction of this method is quite simple.
-First, the method terminates after finitely many steps because there are finitely many sites.
-The point $u$ in Step \eqref{item:u} is well defined because $y$ is in the halfspace of $CloseNeighbor$ and hence the considered ray intersects the boundary $L$ of this halfspace.
-The point $y$ is outputted in Step \eqref{item:Output} and by the description of this step $y$ is in the cell.
-Since $y$ is on a bisecting line between $p$ and another site, and since $y$ is in the cell, this means that $y$ must be an endpoint (see \eqref{eq:Tdef}; here $A=\cup_{j\neq k}\{p_j\}$ and $T(\theta,p)=|y-p|$). \end{remark} \begin{remark} When finding the endpoint $y$, one can also find all of its neighbor sites since in the last time Step \eqref{item:InCell} is performed, one can easily find all the sites $a$ satisfying $d(a,y)=d(p,y)$ simply by storing any site $a$ satisfying this equality.
-Call the corresponding list $EquiDistList$.
-Each $a\in EquiDistList$ induces a corresponding bisecting line $L$ between $p$ and $a$.
-In the rare event where $y$ coincides with a vertex of the cell, there may be $a\in EquiDistList$ whose bisector $L$ may not contain a facet of the cell but rather it intersects the cell only at the vertex $y$ (this can happen only when $EquiDistList$ has at least 3 different elements, i.e., at least 3 distinct sites located on a circle around $y$, and hence this cannot happen when the sites are in general position).
-This is a problem, since we want to make sure that when we make operations with the endpoint, we use a line $L$ on which it is located and on which an edge of the cell is located.
-In order to overcome the problem, one simply needs to know which of the several sites $a\in EquiDistList$ induces a bisector $L$ containing an edge of the cell, and then to consider this site and its associated line for later operations.
-This can be easily done by sorting in increasing order all the angles $\angle pya$, $a\in EquiDistList$, or, equivalently, the distances $d(a,p)$, $a\in EquiDistList$ (the equivalence is because $p$ and all the sites $a\in EquiDistList$ are on a circle whose center is $y$).
-The sites corresponding to the two smallest values are the ones which induce a desired bisector. \end{remark}
+The line $L$ is easily found because it is vertical to the vector $p-CloseNeighbor$ and passes via the point $(p+CloseNeighbor)/2$; \item let $y:=w$; go to Step \beqref{item:InCell}. \end{enumerate} \end{method}